SnHashemi86/Dynamic-Cascading-Failure-Modelling-and-Analysis-Tool-DyCMAT-/README.md

 # DyCMAT
 ## Dynamic Cascading Failure Modelling and Analysis Tool (DyCMAT)

-Dynamic Cascading Failure Modelling and Analysis Tool Using the DIgSILENT PowerFactory and Python API.

 DyCMAT is a Python-based graphical interface developed for advanced cascading-failure analysis, dynamic security assessment, and resilience-oriented studies of converter-dominated power systems using the DIgSILENT PowerFactory API.

 The tool provides an integrated framework for:
 - RMS dynamic simulation automation
 - Cascading contingency analysis
 - Protection and relay modelling
-- Dynamic cascading-failure workflows
+- Dynamic cascading-failure studies
-- Converter-dominated grid resilience studies
+- Converter-dominated grid resilience assessment

 -------------------------------------------------------------------------------